AI Use Cases/Software

 Automated Workflow Execution

-For Finance & Accounting teams, the workflow shifts from 40-hour monthly reconciliation to exception-based review.
-The AI automatically categorizes 85-90% of transactions, flags anomalies (unused licenses, duplicate vendors, contract overages), and surfaces renegotiation opportunities without human intervention.
+For Finance & Accounting teams, the workflow shifts from a reconciliation grind - call it 40 hours a month - to exception-based review.
+The design target: the AI categorizes 85-90% of transactions automatically, flags anomalies (unused licenses, duplicate vendors, contract overages), and surfaces renegotiation opportunities without human intervention.
 Finance maintains full approval authority over vendor consolidation recommendations and contract changes, but now reviews AI-ranked options rather than hunting for savings in spreadsheets.
 Real-time dashboards show spend-to-revenue ratios by customer cohort, allowing instant visibility into whether infrastructure costs are scaling proportionally with NRR.

 A Systems-Level Fix